Diagnosis of Circumstellar Matter Structure in Interaction-powered Supernovae with Hydrogen Line Feature: Introduction

 One of the plausible formation processes of such dense CSM is the mass ejection from a star prior to the SN explosion.
+Existence of such violent mass ejections was pointed out by \cite{chugai2004}, by modeling of H$\alpha$ lines in the SN IIn 1994W using radiative transfer computations.
 Indeed, observations detected precursor outbursts in a significant fraction of SNe IIn \citep{Ofek14,Strotjohann21}, the most famous one being SN 2009ip \citep[e.g.,][]{pastorello2013,Margutti14,Smith14_2009ip}.
 The outbursts should be strongly linked to the formation of the dense CSM \citep{Ofek14,matsumoto2022}, since the precursor emission ($10^{40}$--$10^{41}$ erg s$^{-1}$) is much brighter than the Eddington limit of a massive star.
 However, the enhanced mass loss may also be reproduced by steady processes, such as constant near-surface energy deposition \citep{Quataert16}, pulsation \citep[e.g.,][]{Yoon10} or core neutrino emission \citep{Moriya14_neutrino}.
 While observations are in great progress, we do not have a clear criterion to distinguish between steady and eruptive mass ejection from the observed features of the CSM.

 A clue to distinguishing these mechanisms may be the structure of the resulting CSM.
 While the steady mass loss simply predicts a CSM with a density profile close to $\rho(r)\propto r^{-2}$ with constant velocity, the CSM from eruptive mass-loss has recently been investigated in detail.
 Recent numerical and analytical studies \citep{kuriyama2020, kuriyama2021, Leung20, Linial21, tsuna2021, ko2022, Tsang22,Tsuna_Takei23} have shown that the CSM consists of a bound and unbound part, whose masses strongly depend on the injected energy that triggers the eruption\footnote{For injections with energies much smaller than the binding energy of the envelope, the whole envelope can remain bound, and inflate but not erupt \citep[e.g.,][]{Leung20,ko2022,Wu22}.
 Such cases would not result in CSM with large radii that are seen in Type IIn SNe, and hence are not the subject of this study.}.
 After several dynamical timescales of the progenitor, the inner region of the CSM gravitationally bound to the star has a shallower density profile with $\rho(r)\propto r^{-1.5}$, and falls back to the star with a velocity of $v(r)\approx -\sqrt{2GM_*/r}$, where $G$ denotes the gravitational constant and $M_*$ is the stellar mass.
 In contrast to steady-state mass loss with a nearly constant velocity, the CSM created by mass eruption is expected to have a positive velocity gradient, with the outermost region expanding homologously ($v(r)\propto r$).